dat-ecosystem-archive/dat-swarm-defaults/readme.md

 Use Dat defaults for `dns` and `dht` servers in [hyperdiscovery](https://github.com/karissa/hyperdiscovery) or [discovery-swarm](https://github.com/mafintosh/discovery-swarm).
 The *dns* and *dht* servers are used to discover other peers.

+### Using Other Discovery Servers

+Run discovery servers with [dns-discovery](https://github.com/mafintosh/dns-discovery#cli) or a [bittorrent-dht](https://github.com/webtorrent/bittorrent-dht) server (such as https://github.com/hyperswarm/dht).

 ## Usage

 Create a config object and pass it to discovery swarm.